 Most store credit cards require fair credit or better for approval.
 There are, however, a number of co-branded cards for no credit.
 They’re affiliated with a particular store or company but can be used anywhere.

 Here are some of the best store credit cards for no credit:

 Fingerhut Credit Account: $0 annual fee and $0 monthly fees.
 One-time fee: None.
 Reports to all three major credit bureaus.
 Can only be used at Fingerhut.

 Montgomery Ward Credit Account: $0 annual fee.
 Although it only works for Montgomery Ward purchases online or through the company’s catalogue, the Montgomery Ward Credit reports to the credit bureaus on a monthly basis.

-The best secured credit card for no credit is the Discover it® Secured Credit Card card because it has a $0 annual fee, gives 1 - 2% cash back on purchases and doubles the rewards you’ve earned after the 1st year.
-Discover it® Secured Credit Card requires a refundable security deposit of $200 or more, for a credit limit equal to the deposit amount.
+The best secured credit card for no credit is the Discover it® Secured Credit Card because it has a $0 annual fee, gives 1 - 2% cash back on purchases, and doubles the rewards cardholders earn the first year.
+The Discover it® Secured Credit Card requires a refundable security deposit of $200 or more, for a credit limit equal to the deposit amount.
 But it also offers the chance to graduate to an unsecured card after at least eight months of on-time payments.… read full answer

 Another good secured credit card for no credit is the Capital One Quicksilver Secured Cash Rewards Credit Card.
 This card gives 1.5% cash back on purchases and guarantees you a $200 credit limit, in return for a deposit of $49, $99 or $200, depending on your credit standing.
 This means the card could be "partially secured."

 In general, secured credit cards offer high approval odds to people with limited or no credit.
 They're designed for rebuilding credit, after all, and even people with bad credit scores can get approved.
 But even the best secured credit cards should only be a backup plan for people with no credit.